-\than comparable areas in England outside London.
-Source: University of Kent
+than comparable areas in England outside London.
+Source: University of Kent Investing in Kent for future generations

 Tomorrow's world

 Largely automated vertical farms where salads and other produce are grown in vertically stacked layers in a carefully controlled environment that doesn't depend on the weather - and uses a fraction of the water.